Home » A Visit To The Secret Cemetery Inside A GM Plant That’s Only Open Six Hours A Year

 Along with the markers for the children, there’s a wide variety of headstones.
 Some are modest concrete markers flush with the ground, while others have domes held up by pillars, like the monuments in elaborate southern cemeteries.
 A few are carved stone to resemble tree trunks, symbolizing someone who died young and was unable to grow to their full age.

-Many of the graves bear Hebrew characters, while some, like the one for Gray’s great-great grandparents, are in both Hebrew and English.
+Many of the graves bear Hebrew characters, while some, like the one for Grey’s great-great grandparents, are in both Hebrew and English.
 A few graves have been refurbished with gilt letters, but some are too worn to be read.

-In recent years, a team of volunteers – “average age around 90,” Gray says – made grave rubbings with paper and paper.
+In recent years, a team of volunteers – “average age around 90,” Grey says – made grave rubbings with paper and paper.
 “They wrote down everything they could find,” then translated the Hebrew letters into English.

 The volunteers posted a file online of those they know are buried here, and cross-referenced them to death certificates, although there may be more due to those grave markers that have sunk into the ground.

-Each year, Gray brings a bucket of tools, which can be used to clear grass and moss off the graves.
+Each year, Grey brings a bucket of tools, which can be used to clear grass and moss off the graves.
 Sometimes, he says, visitors have dug even deeper.
 “Start with my weed poker, and see if you hit anything hard,” he advised one pair.
 “They returned with a shovel and found two different families, 20 feet apart. “

 ADVERTISEMENT